TheFieryMoth/aneurysm/_sources/main.md

 4. A directory named patients, containing a single .html file of the 3d model of the aorta

 5. A directory named dcms, containing dicom images that have their pixel data replaced with black-and-white masks

+# Non-lambda GUI

+Inside `TutorialTest`, there is a script named `sshgui.py` that allows you to upload files for inference to the lambda server from your own machine.

+On your local machine, open up a terminal (or command prompt on Windows) and type:

+`scp <yourname>@lambda04:/data/aneurysm/hakimi93/TutorialTest/sshgui.py .`

+And the gui script will appear on your local machine.
+You can then run it (after installing necessary libraries) with `python sshgui.py`

+> I personally use an Ubuntu subsystem installed on Windows.
+For this, I have to first `export DISPLAY=:0` before being able to show GUI windows on my screen.
+Pure Windows users may need to jump through different hoops.

+The GUI should be fairly self-explanatory - so far, there is only one server and only one set of weights.
+You can add and change the weights in the `getweights` function in the script.